-Our current business strategy may include the entry into collaborative agreements for the development and commercialization of our products and product candidates.
+Our current business strategy may include the entry into collaborative agreements for the development and commercialization of our Products and our Product Candidates.
 The negotiation and consummation of these types of agreements typically involve simultaneous discussions with multiple potential collaborators and require significant time and resources from our officers, business development and research and development staff.
 In addition, in attracting the attention of pharmaceutical and biotechnology company collaborators, we compete with numerous other third parties with product opportunities as well as the collaborators' own internal product opportunities.
 We may not be able to consummate collaborative agreements, or we may not be able to negotiate commercially acceptable terms for these agreements.

 If we do enter into such arrangements, we could be dependent on the subsequent success of these other parties in performing their respective responsibilities and the cooperation of our partners.
 Our collaborators may not cooperate with us or perform their obligations under our agreements with them.
-We cannot control the amount and timing of our collaborators' resources that will be devoted to researching our product candidates pursuant to our collaborative agreements with them.
-Our collaborators may choose to pursue existing or alternative technologies in preference to those being developed in collaboration with us.
+We cannot control the amount and timing of our collaborators' resources that will be devoted to researching our Product Candidates pursuant to our collaborators may choose to pursue existing or alternative technologies in preference to those being developed in collaboration with us.